adrienjoly/adrienjoly.github.io/ideas/index.md

 ---
 title: Ideas
+description: Ideas are worthless; only execution matter! => Feel free to steal any of my ideas!
 ---

 > Ideas are worthless; only execution matter! => Feel free to *steal* any of my ideas!